West Coast Trains Limited: Punctuality

 Virgin Trains suffered poor punctuality compared with some other transport operators between 2001 and 2006, according to Office of Rail Regulation statistics.
 Punctuality did gradually improve until the introduction of a new timetable (in December 2008), following the upgrade of the West Coast Main Line, which resulted in a dip in performance.
 Performance subsequently recovered and peaked during 2010–11, but then fell again and reached a new low for the year ending 31 March 2013 of 83.6% (MAA).

-The PPM MAA (Public Performance Measure Moving Annual Average - % of trains arriving within 10 minutes of the scheduled times) figures for Virgin Trains are as follows:
+The PPM MAA (Public performance measure Moving Annual Average - % of trains arriving within 10 minutes of the scheduled times) figures for Virgin Trains are as follows:

 Latest figures published by Network Rail for the seventh period of 2013-2014 recorded PPM of 92.2% for the period and a MAA of 83.5% for the 12 months up to 12 October 2013.
 The PPM performance for the period is down 2.7 percentage points on the corresponding figure from the same period last year.
 Network Rail noted that Virgin Trains were only responsible for 16% of delays in period 5.
 Network Rail was itself directly responsible for 50% of Virgin Trains' delays, 20% were a result of external factors (e.g. fatalities) and the final 14% were due to other operators.

 Chris Green as chief executive led a drive to improve reliability and punctuality after much press criticism in 2001, and by 2006, due to improved reliability of trains and completion of major infrastructure projects, performance was better.
 Virgin has undertaken a number of projects to increase punctuality, including radio-controlled watches.

 Grayrigg derailment

-On 23 February 2007 a Class 390 Pendolino "City of Glasgow" forming the 17:15 London Euston to Glasgow Central service derailed in the village of Grayrigg in Cumbria.
+On 23 February 2007, a Class 390 Pendolino "City of Glasgow" forming the 17:15 London Euston to Glasgow Central service derailed in the village of Grayrigg in Cumbria.
 The train was carrying 109 people.
 Several carriages were left lying on the railway embankments.
 An elderly woman was killed in the derailment.
 Five people were seriously injured.
 The accident was caused by a faulty set of points and Network Rail accepted full responsibility.
-The train itself however was widely praised for the way it retained its structural integrity.
-Richard Branson also praised the train driver because he attempted to stop the train and did not get out of the cab before it derailed.
+The train itself was widely praised for the way it retained its structural integrity.
+Branson also praised the driver for attempting to stop the train and not leaving the cab before it derailed.